limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 I found an informative [page][7] detailing how one can generate 2<sup>N</sup> collisions using `fastcoll`, a fast MD5 collision generator written by Marc Stevens.

-Suffice to say, I've downloaded the [source](https://github.com/brimstone/fastcoll) code of `fastcoll` and compiled it with `libboost-all-dev`.
+Suffice to say, I've downloaded the [source](https://github.com/brimstone/fastcoll) code of `fastcoll` and compile it with `libboost-all-dev`.

 ```
 # apt-get install libboost-all-dev
 # g++ -O3 *.cpp -lboost_filesystem -lboost_program_options -lboost_system -o fastcoll
 ```

-Following the steps from the page, I wrote `gen.sh`, a helper script to generate 4 colliding blobs encoded with [Percent-encoding][8].
+Following the steps from the page, I wrote `gen.sh`, a helper script to generate four colliding blobs encoded in [Percent-encoding][8].

 {% highlight bash linenos %}
 # cat gen.sh